// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 What We Tested

-We compared 7 calorie trackers’ subscription pricing, feature delivery per dollar, free tier value, and total cost of ownership over 2-3 years.
-We treated annual prepayment as the baseline (monthly subscriptions are almost always more expensive over time).
+We compared 8 calorie trackers on real-world cost (not just sticker price), feature delivery per dollar, free tier viability, and cost of ownership over 2-3 years.
+We treated annual prepayment as the baseline.

 Apps We Also Tested But Didn’t Make the List